ivanildobarauna-dev/api-to-dataframe/README.md

 # Create a client for simple ingest data from API (timeout 1 second)
 client = ClientBuilder(endpoint="https://api.example.com")

-# if you can define timeout with LinearStrategy and set headers:
+# if you can define timeout with LINEAR_RETRY_STRATEGY and set headers:
 headers = {
     "application_name": "api_to_dataframe"
 }
 client = ClientBuilder(endpoint="https://api.example.com"
-                        ,retry_strategy=RetryStrategies.LinearStrategy
+                        ,retry_strategy=RetryStrategies.LINEAR_RETRY_STRATEGY
                         ,connection_timeout=2
                         ,headers=headers)

 """
-    NOTE: by default the quantity of retries is 3 and the time between retries is 1 second, but you can define manually, like this:
+NOTE: by default the quantity of retries is 3 and the time between retries is 1 second, but you can define manually.
 """

 client = ClientBuilder(endpoint="https://api.example.com"
-                        ,retry_strategy=RetryStrategies.LinearStrategy
+                        ,retry_strategy=RetryStrategies.LINEAR_RETRY_STRATEGY
                         ,connection_timeout=10
                         ,headers=headers
                         ,retries=5
                         ,initial_delay=10)

 ### timeout, retry_strategy and headers are opcionals parameters

 # Get data from the API
 data = client.get_api_data()